ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-api-graphql.md

 The `labels` field has the type [LabelConnection](https://docs.github.com/en/free-pro-team@latest/v4/object/labelconnection).
 As with the `issues` object, because `labels` is a connection, we must travel its `edges` to a connected `node`: the `label` object.
 At the node, we can specify the `label` object fields we want to return, in this case, `name`.

-In `gh`, the `--field` flag behaves like `--raw-field` with magic type conversion based on the format of the value:

-* literal values "true", "false", "null", and integer numbers get converted to appropriate JSON types;
-* placeholder values ":owner", ":repo", and ":branch" get populated with values from the repository of the current directory;
-* if the value starts with "@", the rest of the value is interpreted as a filename to read the value from.
-Pass "-" to read from standard input.

-For GraphQL requests, all fields other than "query" and "operationName" are interpreted as GraphQL variables.

 Execution: